ericdmoore/crawfishcloud/README.md

 import {S3, SharedIniFileCredentials} from 'aws-sdk' const credentials = new SharedIniFileCredentials({profile: 'default'})

-// crawfish uses your configured S3 Client to get Data from S3 const crawfish = crawler({s3c: new S3({credentials})})
+// crawfish uses your configured S3 Client to get data from S3 const crawfish = crawler({s3c: new S3({credentials})})

 ```